snadosas/mcf-img-reco/README.md

 ## Use

+Clone the repo and open a terminal in the folder of the repo and run

+`pip install requirements.txt`

  ``MCF.py`` contains the code related to the simulation of mean curvature flow using an implicit function.
 It should be called like this inside the project folder